botherder/kraken/README.md

 Using `--no-autoruns`, `--no-filesystem` or `--no-process` will disable the scanning of autoruns, files stored on disk and running processes, respectively.
 Note: these flags do not impact the behavior of kraken when running in daemon mode.

 If filesystem scanning is enabled, Kraken will recursively scan the entire root folder (`/` on \*nix systems and any fixed drive mounted on Windows systems).
 Using `--folder` you can specify a particular folder you want to scan instead.

+The `--rules` option allows you to specify a path to a file or folder containing the Yara rules you want to use for your scanning.
+If the compilation of any of these rules fails (for example, because they include modules that are not enabled in the default Yara library), the execution will be aborted.
+If no `--rules` option is specified, Kraken will attempt to load a compiled rules file using the following order:

+1. It will look for a compiled `rules` file in the current working directory.
+2. It will look for a ocmpiled `rules` file in the local Kraken storage folder, in case it is running in *daemon* mode.
+3. It will attempt to extract the compiled `rules` file from the embedded assets generated at build time (as explained in the [Building](#building) section).

+If no compiled `rules` file is found, Kraken's Yara scanner will be disabled and execution will continue without it.

 ### Configuration